ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 ## Collation Support

 For sorting by String values, you can specify collation (comparison).
-Example: `ORDER BY SearchPhrase COLLATE 'tr'` - for sorting by keyword in ascending order, using the Turkish alphabet, case insensitive, assuming that strings are UTF-8 encoded.
-COLLATE can be specified or not for each expression in ORDER BY independently.
-If ASC or DESC is specified, COLLATE is specified after it.
-When using COLLATE, sorting is always case-insensitive.
+Example: `ORDER BY SearchPhrase COLLATE 'tr'` - for sorting by keyword in ascending order, using the Turkish alphabet, case insensitive, assuming that strings are UTF-8 encoded. `COLLATE` can be specified or not for each expression in ORDER BY independently.
+If `ASC` or `DESC` is specified, `COLLATE` is specified after it.
+When using `COLLATE`, sorting is always case-insensitive.

-We only recommend using COLLATE for final sorting of a small number of rows, since sorting with COLLATE is less efficient than normal sorting by bytes.
+We only recommend using `COLLATE` for final sorting of a small number of rows, since sorting with `COLLATE` is less efficient than normal sorting by bytes.

 ## Implementation Details